Cervical Screening

 Our Clinician's

-Here at Bangholm, smear tests are usually undertaken by our Practice Nurses, Fiona and Sinead, but will always be taken by a female clinician.
+Here at Bangholm, smear tests are usually undertaken by our Practice Nurse Fiona, but will always be taken by a female clinician.

 There is no need to feel embarassed, as this is a very routine procedure for our nurses and everyone here understands the importance of having your smear test.